Categories

 But first… an apology.
 Because, from some private emails received, its apparent that my inactivity on this website has caused considerable anxiety.
 Especially for those who wouldn’t have had the reassurance of bumping into me around Sligo, or being able to check with a friend or family member.
 The 2+ years of silence here must have been very worrying.

 I am sorry for that.
-I didn’t meant to cause any upset.
+I didn’t mean to cause any upset.

 The extended silence was caused by combination of